sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=tnUZLLUGpo8&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

+### Main Points Organized:

+---

+#### **1. Introduction to the Copic Curve Strategy**
+- The Copic curve strategy is a 60-year-old investment secret.
+- It was invented by an economist named Copic in the 1960s.
-The Copic Curve Strategy is a momentum indicator-based trading approach developed by economist Copic in the 1960s.
-It uses a weighted moving average of two rate-of-change values (11 and 14) to identify long-term trends in the stock market, representing early and late uptrend stages.
+- The strategy is a momentum indicator used to identify long-term trends in the stock market.

-**Key Features:**
-- **Indicator Calculation:** Combines 11-period and 14-period Rate of Change (ROC) indicators.
+---

+#### **2. Strategy Details**
+- The Copic curve is calculated using a weighted moving average of two rate of change (ROC) values: 11 and 14.
+- These two ROC values represent the early uptrend and late uptrend stages of a market cycle.
-- **Trading Rules:**
+- Trading rules:
-  - Buy when the Copic Curve crosses above its 10-month moving average.
+  - Buy when the Copic curve crosses above its 10-month moving average.
-  - Sell when the Copic Curve crosses below its 10-month moving average.
+  - Sell when the Copic curve crosses below its 10-month moving average.

-**Performance Highlights:**
+---

+#### **3. Backtest Performance**
-- Backtested on the S&P 500 from 1960 to 2023.
+- The strategy was backtested on the S&P 500 Index from 1960 to 2023.
-- Average annual return of 6.11% vs. S&P's 7.03%.
+- Average annual return: **6.11%** (slightly lower than the S&P 500's average annual return of **7.03%**).
-- Lower maximum drawdown (3.16%) compared to S&P's 52.56%.
-- Higher risk-adjusted return (8.29%) than S&P's 7.03%.

-**Conclusion:**
-The Copic Curve Strategy offers a simple, long-term approach with reduced risk, making it suitable for investors seeking a conservative yet effective strategy.
+- Maximum drawdown:
+  - Copic curve strategy: **3.16%**
+  - S&P 500: **52.56%**
+- Risk-adjusted return:
+  - Copic curve strategy: **8.29%**
+  - S&P 500: **7.03%**

+---

+#### **4. Conclusion**
+- The Copic curve strategy is a simple and effective investment strategy.
+- It helps generate profits in the stock market while reducing risk.
+- Recommended for long-term investors looking to explore alternative strategies.

+---

+This organization captures the key details of the article, presenting them in a clear and objective manner.
 </details>

 <details>